Structural Change, Employment, and Inequality in Europe: an Economic Complexity Approach: Introduction

-An analysis of the specialisation patterns in European countries, conducted by inspecting the significant links of the country-industry specialisation matrix generated by the BiWCM, reveals that the most diversified countries have progressively moved away from specialisation in low-complexity, labour-intensive industries.
-Moreover, our empirical analysis explores the association between the structural change component of our labour-weighted Fitness measure -– derived from the movement of labour towards more complex industries -– to employment growth, wage inequality, and the functional distribution of income (labour share of the economy).
-The preliminary results of OLS panel regressions with country and time fixed effects indicate that our structural change measure is associated negatively with employment growth, corroborating the evidence that highly complex industries have lower labour requirements.
-However, it is also associated with lower income inequality – measured in terms of the ratio of average wages in the ninth and first deciles of the wage distribution.
+Our analysis of the specialisation patterns in European countries reveals that the most diversified countries have progressively moved away from specialisation in low-complexity, labour-intensive industries.
+The results of a fixed effect panel regressions indicate that our structural change measure is negatively associated with employment growth, corroborating the evidence that highly complex industries have lower labour requirements.
+However, it is also associated with lower income inequality –- measured in terms of the ratio of average wages in the ninth and first deciles of the wage distribution.
 As countries move to more complex industries, they drop the least complex ones, so the (low-paid) jobs in the least complex sectors disappear, making the first decile of the salary distribution go up.
-Finally, structural change predicts a higher labour ratio of the economy; however, this is likely to be due to the increase in salaries in highly complex industries rather than by job creation.
-Very interestingly, the structural change component is the only one to be significant in the regressions, while the increase in within-sector complexity, and the labour-weighted Fitness of countries do not explain our outcome variables.
-Results are robust to a battery of robustness checks, including leave-one-out regressions and a specification where the structural change component of the labour-weighted Fitness is replaced by a similar component obtained decomposing a labour-weighted entropy measure.
+Finally, structural change is associated with a higher labour share of the economy, likely mirroring a reallocation of labour towards complex and higher-paying industries rather than a employment expansion.
+Interestingly, the structural change component is the only one to be significant in the regressions, while the increase in within-sector complexity, and the labour-weighted Fitness of countries do not explain our outcome variables.
+Results are robust to a battery of robustness checks, including leave-one-out regressions and a specification where the structural change component of the labour-weighted Fitness is replaced by a similar component obtained decomposing a labour-weighted entropy measure, that takes into account the breath of sectoral specialisation but not its complexity.
+These findings imply the need for industrial, innovation, and labour-market policies capable of supporting transitions towards more complex activities while preserving job creation capacity and ensuring that the gains from structural transformation are distributed in an inclusive way.